stitchdata/java-stitch-client/README.md

 1. Use a separate StitchClient instance for each Thread.
 2. Create a dedicated Thread that owns the StitchClient, and use a queue to deliver messages to that thread.
-Please see MultiThreadedExample.java for an example.